AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/c-server-side-forwarding/ssf-requirements.md

 ---
-description: You must meet these Experience Cloud solution, service, and code requirements to implement server-side forwarding.
+description: You must meet these CX Enterprise solution, service, and code requirements to implement server-side forwarding.
 These requirements also include instructions on how to check for code versions and where to get the latest code libraries.
 solution: Analytics
 title: Requirements for server-side forwarding
 feature: Report Suite Settings